davidlizeng/LinearLeastSquares.jl/docs/lsqjl.rst

     y = Variable(3);     # Create a vector variable with 3 rows and 1 columns
     z = Variable(10, 4); # A matrix variable that has 10 rows and 4 columns

-LSQ currently only supports variables up to 2 dimensions in size.
-Variables have no value upon creation, but after solving a problem, LSQ will populate the variable with its optimal value.
-This value can be accessed in the following ways:
+LSQ currently only supports variables up to 2 dimensions in size, i.e., scalars, vector, and matrices.
+Variables have no value upon creation, but after solving a problem, LSQ will populate all variables in the problem with optimal values.
+These values can be accessed in the following ways:

   .. code-block:: none